SAP/project-foxhound/README.md

 }
 ```

-If you think your work would also be useful for the wider research community, feel free to open a Pull Request with your changes!
+If you think your work would also be useful for the wider community, feel free to open a Pull Request with your changes!